ben-beauhurst/fullers-fabric/README.md

 A [fuller](https://en.wikipedia.org/wiki/Fulling) is someone who, you could say, "bashes" woolen fabric in order to clean and tighten it.
-Hence, Fuller's Fabric, a pure Bash replacement for Fabric, the Python tool we've used for many years simplify some of the common shell commands we use to interact with our Docker deployment of UKF.
+Hence, Fuller's Fabric, a pure Bash replacement for Fabric, the Python tool we've used for many years to simplify some of the shell commands we commonly use to interact with our Docker deployment of UKF.

 To intall simply copy fullers_fabric.sh into ukf/deploy/, make sure it's executable (`sudo chmod +x fullers_fabric.sh`), and add this alias to your